Duncan Robinson NBA Playoffs Player Props: Heat vs. Celtics

 Duncan Robinson Insights vs. the Celtics

-- Robinson has taken 5.6 shots per game this season and made 2.1 per game, which account for 3.4% and 2.7%, respectively, of his team's total.
+- This season, he's put up 3.4% of the Heat's attempted field goals, as he's averaging 5.6 per contest.

-- He's attempted 4.6 threes per game, or 6.7% of his team's shots from beyond the arc this season.
+- He's knocked down 1.5 threes per game, or 6.4% of his team's makes from beyond the arc this season.

-- Robinson's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Robinson's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On the boards, the Celtics are 18th in the NBA, allowing 44.0 rebounds per contest.
+- On the glass, the Celtics have allowed 44 rebounds per contest, which puts them 18th in the NBA.

-- The Celtics allow 11.6 made 3-pointers per game, fifth-ranked in the league.
+- The Celtics give up 11.6 made 3-pointers per game, fifth-ranked in the NBA.

 Duncan Robinson vs. the Celtics